-- 1. Efficacy of the herbicide treatment; - 2.
-Effects of the control activity on sensitive communities; - 3.
-Effects of the control activity on fish and fish habitat; - 4.
-Fate of glyphosate, AMPA and the adjuvant in water and sediment at the treatment sites, and their dispersal from treatment sites; and - 5.
-Glyphosate concentrations in ambient water samples within 800m of shoreline residences adjacent to the treatment area at Long Point.
+- 2. Effects of the control activity on sensitive emergency coastal marsh communities, including benthic invertebrates; - 3.
+Fate of glyphosate, AMPA and the adjuvant in water and sediment at the treatment sites, and their dispersal from treatment sites; and - 4.
+Assessment of risks of the herbicide application to biofilms and the wetland foodweb (including amphibians)

-In addition, the ministry will also be monitoring impacts on local fish populations preand post-treatment.
+In addition, the ministry will also be monitoring impacts on local fish populations preand post-treatment according to conditions and monitoring direction set out by the Department of Fisheries and Oceans (DFO).
 Analysis of aerial imagery captured in the following year will also occur to assess the presence of drift and effects on native plant communities adjacent to the aerial herbicide application sites.
-Water samples from shoreline residences adjacent to treatment areas at Long Point will be analyzed to determine glyphosate presence and/or concentration.
+As in 2017, this occurred through aerial surveys and UAV monitoring.
+Analysis through satellite imagery may also be available in the future.
+Water samples from shoreline residences adjacent to treatment areas at Lower Big Creek, Turkey Point, and Long Point will also be analyzed to determine glyphosate presence and/or concentration.